mtushar53/react-quiz-app/README.md

 Quiz App

-An application used to set questions and user can answer, built with React, JavaScript, and tailwindcss.
+An application used to set questions that users can answer, built with React, JavaScript, and tailwindcss.

 ## Installation and Setup Instructions